Data and Context Matter: Towards Generalizing AI-based Software Vulnerability Detection: VulGate: Pipeline and Dataset

-To construct a refined real-world dataset of \textbf{C/C++} vulnerabilities, we developed a fully \textbf{automated data collection pipeline} that integrates multiple sources, including \textbf{CVE records}, \textbf{CWE taxonomy}, and \textbf{GitHub repositories}.
-The pipeline begins by selecting a list of C/C++ projects from existing vulnerability datasets and new projects, extracting associated \textbf{keywords} such as project names or vulnerable terms.
-Selenium is used for web automation, the system queries public \textbf{CVE databases} to retrieve vulnerability reports related to these keywords.
-CVEs with a severity score greater than 5 are selected to ensure the inclusion of impactful security issues.
-For each selected CVE, the system extracts the associated CWE identifier and queries the MITRE CWE repository to collect descriptive metadata, including the CWE title, type, and classification.
+The pipeline begins with \encircle{1} selecting C/C++ projects from the aforementioned vulnerability datasets, as well as new projects and extracting relevant \textbf{keywords}, including project name or vulnerability-related terms.
+Then, \encircle{2} using Selenium based web automation, the system queries public CVE databases with these keywords to retrieve vulnerability reports.
+To ensure inclusion of high-impact cases, we select CVEs with a severity score greater than 5.